Diamantina, Minas Gerais: Incorporation, transformation into historical heritage and recent history

 Diamantina emancipated itself from the municipality of Serro only in 1831, changing its name to Diamantina because of the large volume of diamonds found in the region.
 The delay was due to the need for greater local control by the colonial authorities, since in the mid-18th century the population was larger than that of Vila do Príncipe do Serro Frio, head of the region.
 Life in Diamantina at the end of the 19th century was portrayed by Alice Brant in her book Minha Vida de Menina, which became a landmark in Brazilian literature after being rediscovered by Elizabeth Bishop.In 1938, Diamantina celebrated its 100th anniversary as a city, receiving the title of "National Historic Heritage" from the National Institute of Historic and Artistic Heritage.

 With the arrival of Juscelino Kubitschek to the state government and later to the Presidency of the Republic, many improvements were made in Diamantina, such as the foundation of the Federal School of Dentistry of Diamantina, the Hotel Tijuco, the Júlia Kubitschek State School and the Diamantina Sports Square.

 In 1999, it was elevated to the category of "heritage of humanity" by the United Nations Educational, Scientific and Cultural Organization.

-Location
+Geography

 Diamantina is located 292 kilometers almost directly north of the state capital, Belo Horizonte, in a mountainous area.
 The elevation of the municipal seat is 1,114 meters.
 The Jequitinhonha River, one of Brazil's most important rivers, flows to the east of the municipal seat.
 Diamantina is linked to the state capital by federal highway BR-259, by way of Curvelo.
 Diamantina Airport has regular flights to Belo Horizonte.

 The municipality contains the 16999 ha Biribiri State Park, created in 1998, which contains the historic village of Biribiri.

 Neighboring municipalities are: Olhos d'Água and Bocaiúva (N); Carbonita, Senador Modestino Gonçalves, São Gonçalo do Rio Preto, and Couto de Magalhaes de Minas (E); Santo Antônio do Itambé, Datas, Serro and Monjolos (S); Augusto de Lima, Buenópolis, and Engenheiro Navarro (W).